tuantle/alphabet-extractor/README.md

 #### Installing:

-The solution was implemented using javascript so make sure Node.js is install.
+The solution was implemented using javascript and required `Node.js` & `npm`.
-In the alphabet-extractor folder, install the required `babel` (for es6 features) and `tape` (as test runner) packages using `npm`.
+In the alphabet-extractor folder, install the required `babel` (for es6 features) and `tape` (as test runner) packages using `npm` installer.
 Below is a complete list of dependency packages.

 ```json
 "@babel/core": ">=7.5.x",